 When growing chives indoors don’t forget to keep the humidity.
 You can do this by either place it on a bowl with stones and water or by spraying the chives from time to time with water.

-Water your chives once the top soil of your container or pot is dry.
+Water your chives once the topsoil of your container or pot is dry.

-As with all indoors herbs a well-draining pot or container filled with again well-draining soil is necessary.
+As with all indoors herbs, a well-draining pot or container filled with again well-draining soil is necessary.

 Health benefits of Chives:

-Chives has several benefits and was brought to America mainly due to its health benefits.
+Chives have several benefits and was brought to America mainly due to its health benefits.
 It is mineral and vitamin-rich and helps to prevent certain types of cancer.
 It contains vitamin K and is therefore good for bone strength.

-Only two tablespoons of chopped chives will give you the necessary daily dose of vitamin K. Chives is very nutrient rich and therefore essential for a healthy diet.
-In the following we have summarized the main health benefits for this herb for you.
+Only two tablespoons of chopped chives will give you the necessary daily dose of vitamin K. Chives is very nutrient-rich and therefore essential for a healthy diet.
+In the following, we have summarized the main health benefits for this herb for you.

 - Chives contains vitamins A and C as well as vitamin KIs mineral rich and contains calcium, magnesium and potassium